Azshken/NFTGames/DEV_LOG.md

 - Revisited the database tables, making the tables more clearer and populated correctly.
 Remodeling the relational DB to be future proof.
 - Thinking about a solution how to implement the refund function.

+25/02/26

+- Finished the new database Schema
+- Added new tables for the future batches, products, refunds
+- Brainstormed about how to share my project with people

+26/02/26

+- Worked on the refund function
+- Made the first post on X

+27/02/26

+- First article about the schema design for blockchain apps
+- published on mirror.xyz and X post

 Notes:

 - This type of learning suits me the best (vibe coding).
 I have ideas in my head and no years of expertise.
-I can't learn for the sake of learning I hit a wall (because there is so much to know), get quickly demotivated and lost.
+I can't learn for the sake of learning I hit a wall (because there is so much to know), get quickly demotivated and lose my goal by learning bloat that I may or may not use for my project ideas.
 With vibe coding I do, then fill up the gaps of knowledge by understanding how the pieces connect and how they work; step by step.